MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

 ![winding-washer](brushed-dc-motor/winding-washer.png)

 This bit on the end will be clamped in a drill when winding the electromagnetic coils.
 Repeat for all windings.
 Depending on the design (see below), there will be either two or four windings.

-Before gluing the winding cores and washers in place, assemble the winding holder on the rotor and ensure that it spins freely:

-{% include youtubePlayer.html id="DvroBsg1bpU" %}

-Add a drop of superglue in the core holder to keep each iron core in place.
+Add a drop of superglue in the core
+holder to keep each iron core in place.
 Once these dry, position the winding washers on the ends of their cores.
 Do not glue them yet, just get them in place as follows:

 ![washer-starts](brushed-dc-motor/washer-starts.png)